 Hopefully, this first-timer’s guide to the Edinburgh Fringe will help take the pressure off so you can feel much more confident about leaving Edinburgh feeling accomplished and inspired by all the great shows you’ll see.

 A First Timer’s Guide to the Edinburgh Fringe Festival

-The Fringe is literally just a huge, amazing, arts festival!
-It was established 70 years ago in 1947, after a few years of theatre troupes turning up in Edinburgh simply wanting to get their work out there when big fancy pants theatres wouldn’t accept their non-fancy pants shows.
+The Edinburgh Fringe is literally just a huge, amazing, arts festival!
+It was established over 70 years ago in 1947, after a few years of theatre troupes turning up in Edinburgh simply wanting to get their work out there when big fancy pants theatres wouldn’t accept their non-fancy pants shows.
 That’s all Fringe is anyway.
 Defiant, less commercial, do-it-yourself kind of theatre performed by people simply wanting to perform in any venue that will take them.
 Proper grassroots, pure imaginative stuff!

-- Edinburgh International book Festival
+- Edinburgh International Book Festival

 - Edinburgh Art Festival

 I attended the Edinburgh International Film Festival, one of the Edinburgh Festivals, in June 2019.
 Read my posts below:

 - Edinburgh International Film Festival 2019: Press Pass, Coffee & More!